IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 Please go to each app to see how to configure and run it.

 ### OAuth1 Implementation
 This app shows how to use you app's consumer token and consumer secret and get OAuth access token, access secret and realm id.
+Skip this project if your app uses OAuth1 and go to Configure this app section to use OAuth2 access token for other features.

 To implement OAuth2, please refer to [OAuth2PythonSampleApp](https://github.com/IntuitDeveloper/OAuth2PythonSampleApp)